terrysahaidak/react-native-gallery-toolkit/website/docs/pager.md

 ### `numToRender`

-Number of pages to be render.
+Number of pages to be rendered at the same time.

 type | default | required
 ------ | ------ | ------